Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Taylor domination for Poincaré-type recurrences

-Now we return to recurrence relations ${\cal S}\in{\cal R}$, i.e. of the form \eqref{eq:mainrec}.
-The asymptotic behaviour of the solutions has been extensively studied, starting from Poincaré's own paper \cite{poincare1885equations}.
+The asymptotic behaviour of the solutions of such recurrences has been extensively studied, starting from Poincaré's own paper \cite{poincare1885equations}.
 A comprehensive overview of the subject can be found in e.g. \cite[Chapter 8]{elaydi2005ide}.
-The general idea permeating these studies is to compare the solutions of \eqref{eq:mainrec} to the solutions of the corresponding unperturbed recurrence relation \eqref{eq:rec.Const.Coef}. \begin{definition} Let ${\cal S}\in{\cal R}$ be given.
-The polynomial
+The general idea permeating these studies is to compare the solutions of \eqref{eq:mainrec} to the solutions of the corresponding unperturbed recurrence relation \eqref{eq:rec.Const.Coef}.
+In this last case, as we have seen above, for some $\sigma_{j}$